Table of Contents

 - Fever of unknown origin.

-- Skin itchiness
+- Skin itchiness (pruritus)

-- Backache and pain in the joints.
+- Back and joint pain

-- Engagement of Waldeyer ring (back of the throat, including the tonsils), occipital or epitrochlear areas.
+- Engagement of Waldeyer ring (back of the throat, including the tonsils), occipital or epitrochlear areas

-- Lumbar puncture and magnetic resonance imaging are informative in the cases of CNS involvement
+Bone marrow biopsy is indicated in advanced stages of the disease or any abnormality on the complete blood count that is suspicious for bone marrow involvement.
+Lumbar puncture and magnetic resonance imaging are informative in the cases of CNS involvement

-- Test for HIV, hepatitis C and B
+- Test for HIV, Hepatitis C, and B

 - Lactate dehydrogenase